 Due to the COVID-19 pandemic, BWXT NEC chose to again cancel its annual in-person community barbeques.
-A Community Webinar was held on October 5, 2021 in the evening.
+A Community Webinar was held on November 3rd, 2022 in the evening.
 The webinar provided a means to engage neighbours, community members and other stakeholders, and to educate them about our business.
-There were 27 participants on the live webinar and BWXT NEC representatives answered questions for over 30 minutes.
+There were 13 participants on the live webinar and BWXT NEC representatives answered questions for over 30 minutes.
 The webinar recording is available on BWXT NEC's public website (nec.bwxt.com).
-The webinar was staffed by BWXT NEC leadership who presented an informative slideshow containing information about the company, safety and compliance, public information program, licence renewal, and facts about natural uranium.
+BWXT NEC leadership presented an informative slideshow containing information about the company, safety and compliance, public information program, licence renewal, and facts about natural uranium.
 Throughout the webinar, viewers could submit their questions in the comment section and BWXT NEC would address these questions live in the video feed.
-BWXT NEC included invitations to the Community Webinar in mailers sent to neighbours, on the dedicated website, on social media and additionally used targeted Facebook advertising to share the invitation details.
+BWXT NEC issued invitations to the Community Webinar in mailers sent to neighbours, on the dedicated website, on social media and used targeted Facebook advertising to share the invitation details.